Polymer/old-docs-site/faq.md

 #### What sort of testing do you do?

 {{site.project_title}} uses Chromium's continuous build infrastructure to test the entire system and each polyfill, individually.
-See our [build waterfall](http://build.chromium.org/p/client.polymer/).
+See our [build status page](/build/).

 ## Web Components